Seeker2659/Updated-Trucks/.gitignore/README.md

-Updated Trucks for ATS v1.31.x By Seeker:
+Updated Trucks for ATS v1.31.x By Seeker: (Also works for v1.32.x Beta)
 -------------------------------------

 Dump Truck: https://sharemods.com/lsitrxx7vpu7/Dump_Truck.scs.html   (Updated To Work With Trailers)